akshayav222/Predictive-Analytics-for-Revenue-Forecasting-and-Sales-Optimization/README.md

 - **SARIMA (Seasonal ARIMA)**
 - **Prophet (by Meta)**

-Each model was tested using appropriate evaluation metrics such as MAE, RMSE, and MAPE to determine forecasting accuracy.
+Each model was tested using appropriate evaluation metrics such as MAE, RMSE, and R^2 score to determine forecasting accuracy.

 ---